Skip to content

 Does this include eating out?

 No — groceries only.
 Restaurant and takeaway spending is a separate budget line.
-Blended together they can hide whether you are saving on groceries but over-spending on eating out.
+Blending them together can hide whether you're saving on groceries but over-spending on eating out, which is one of the most common reasons a household feels its food budget is out of control.

 What about household supplies (cleaning, paper goods)?

-Typically included in grocery spend for most households.
-If you separate them, subtract from the per-person cost input.
-10-20 per person per week is a typical household supply allocation.
+Typically included in grocery spend for most households, since they're bought on the same shop.
+If you separate them, subtract that allocation from the per-person cost input.
+A typical household supply allocation runs 10-20 per person per week depending on cleaning preferences and pet ownership.

 Why 4.33 weeks per month instead of 4?

 52 weeks per year divided by 12 months equals 4.33.
-Using 4 systematically under-budgets by 8%.
+Using a flat 4 weeks systematically under-budgets by about 8% — over a year that's nearly a month's grocery spend missing from the plan.
 Using 4.33 gives an accurate monthly equivalent of a weekly rate.

 Related Calculators